What's Hot: Stunning and high quality design, fast, optional dedicated graphics, lovely display, versatile design. Good battery life.

-Surface Book has a battery in the tablet and a larger battery in the base (69 Wh total, which is high for an Ultrabook/tablet).
+Surface Book has a battery in the tablet and a larger battery in the base (69 Wh total for the integrated graphics model and lower end original 940M dedicated graphics model, 81 Whr for the Performance Base).
 They can be charged independently.
-The tablet itself lasts 3 hours on a charge, and the tablet + keyboard lasts 10.3 hours on a charge with brightness set to 40% and WiFi active in a mix of productivity and streaming video tests (non-dGPU Core i5 model).
+The tablet itself lasts 2-3 hours on a charge, and the tablet + keyboard lasts 10.3 hours on a charge with brightness set to 40% and WiFi active in a mix of productivity and streaming video tests (non-dGPU Core i5 model).
 With a bit of additional power management like dropping brightness further, the integrated graphics model might reach Microsoft's claimed 12 hours on a full charge.
+Microsoft claims 16 hours of video playback for the GTX 965M Performance Base model, and indeed, its battery life is best when playing video thanks to Intel chipset optimizations for that task.
+Mixed light productivity battery life is 10 hours in our tests.
 As 13" laptops go, that's very good battery life and it significantly outlasts the Surface Pro 4.
-Our Core i7 with dGPU averaged 7.7 hours in laptop mode, which is less excitng, but not bad for a laptop with a very high resolution display and dedicated graphics.
+Our Core i7 with 940M dGPU averaged 7.7 hours in laptop mode, which is less excitng, but not bad for a laptop with a very high resolution display and dedicated graphics.

 Windows 2-in-1s are always a compromise, as we noted in our Surface Pro 4 review, you don't get the very best tablet possible or the very best laptop.
 As a tablet, the relatively large screen, pen, light weight and slim dimensions still make Surface Book one of the better tablets on the market.
 It's also one of the most powerful among tablets and 2-in-1s, but it's not nearly one of the most powerful laptops similar money could buy.
 As a laptop it's not the lightest (convertibles rarely are) and the compromises the fulcrum hinge introduces (thicker at the back, gap between halves when closed) are worth noting, though it's nothing we'd call heavy unless you're looking at the super-light laptops like the 2.8 pound Dell XPS 13, Samsung ATIV Book 9 Spin and Lenovo Yoga 900.
 Beyond that, there are few compromises in terms of laptop ergonomics beyond a slightly top heavy design.
 Upgradeability takes a hit since the RAM, SSD and wireless card are in the factory sealed tablet section.

 With those caveats out of the way, this is assuredly one of the most luxurious, attractive and speedy 13" machines on the market.
 It has a rare combination of detachable tablet, dedicated graphics and an active digitizer with pen.
 The Surface Book ships with a clean install of Windows 10 Pro, so there's no bloatware to deal with.
-The keyboard is superb, the trackpad is excellent and there are enough ports to keep us reasonably happy.
+The keyboard is superb, the trackpad is excellent and there are enough ports to keep us reasonably happy, though we'd have liked to see USB-C and Thunderbolt 3 on the late 2016 Performance Base.
 For those who need HDMI, VGA or Ethernet on the go, USB adapters will do the job, and Microsoft's Dock turns the tablet or entire Surface Book into a machine with a wealth of ports.
 The large display (closer to the real estate of a 14" laptop) is one of the better on the market in terms of brightness, resolution, factory color calibration, contrast and gamut.
 It's a pleasure to look at and is easy on the eyes.
 If you're in the market for a Windows convertible and particularly favor the detachable design, this is one of the best and also most expensive choices.
 If you just want a high quality laptop with no need for tablet or convertible use, you can save money with the Dell XPS 13 (though the higher end configurations of the Dell XPS 13 get quite expensive), Asus ZenBook UX303 and in the convertible world the HP Spectre x360 and Lenovo Yoga 900.
-If you want the pen feature with a Core i5 or Core i7, the choice further narrows down to the Surface Pro 4, HP Spectre x360 and the somewhat elusive Lenovo ThinkPad Yoga 14 Skylake model with Wacom AES pen for tablet hybrids.
-Then there's the just released (Jan.
-2016) Lenovo ThinkPad X1 Yoga with a 360 degree hinge and a pen for $1,440 to $1,800, which we haven't reviewed yet.
+If you want the pen feature with a Core i5 or Core i7, the choice further narrows down to the Surface Pro 4, and the Lenovo ThinkPad Yoga 460 Skylake model with Wacom AES pen for tablet hybrids.
+Then there's the Lenovo ThinkPad X1 Yoga with a 360 degree hinge and a pen for $1,440 to $2,100.